FluentLenium/FluentLenium/README.md

 FluentLenium best integrates with [AssertJ](http://joel-costigliola.github.io/assertj/), but you can also choose to use the [assertion framework](http://fluentlenium.org/docs/assertion-libraries/) you want.

 FluentLenium gives you [multiple methods](http://fluentlenium.org/docs/test-methods/) which help you write tests quicker.
-All those methods are tested daily by commercial regression test suites maintaned by project developers.
+All those methods are tested daily by commercial regression test suites maintained by project developers.

 ## Documentation